celluloid/celluloid/README.md

 you'd like the newly created actor to be registered under.
 The remaining arguments are passed to initialize just like you called _new_ or _spawn_.

-More information about the actor registry coming soon!
+See the "Registry" section below for more information on the actor registry

 Linking
 -------